experimentzone-team/ExperimentZoneSite/collections/_posts/2021-03-25-CRO-ecommerce-business.md

 CRO specialists have the expertise needed to help you make data-driven decisions for your business.
 Their job is to increase your rate of investment and help you develop a sustainable business.

-A CRO agency can hone in on the metrics that matter most to your eCommerce business.
+A CRO agency can hone in on the metrics that matter most to your ecommerce business.
 For example, a specialist can focus on the following areas:

 1. Average order value (AOV)
 2. Shopping cart abandonment rate